-Settings: Customize your forScore mini experience to meet your needs.
+Settings: Customize forScore mini to better suit your needs.

-TV Output: This item appears only when your device is connected to an external display and can override iOS' standard screen mirroring feature, giving you greater control over resolution, rotation, and zoom.
+TV Output: This item appears if your device is connected to an external display and allows you to override iOS' standard screen mirroring feature, giving you greater control over resolution, rotation, and zoom.